mcollier/blog/content/post/azure-functions-with-private-endpoints.md

 ---
 layout: post
 title:  "Azure Functions with Private Endpoints"
-date:   2020-05-15 09:00:00 -0500
+date:   2020-05-15 02:00:00-0400
 categories: [azure-functions]
+author: "Michael S. Collier"
 description: Setting up Azure Functions to work with private endpoints.
-tags: [azure-functions, networking, virtual-network, azure-bastion, private-endpoints]
+tags: [azure-functions, cosmosdb, networking, virtual-network, azure-bastion, private-endpoints]
 draft: true
 comments: true
 ---

 As enterprises continue to adopt serverless (and Platform-as-a-Service, or PaaS) solutions, they often need a way to integrate with existing resources on a virtual network.
 These existing resources could be databases, file storage, message queues or event streams, or REST APIs.
 In doing so, those interactions need to take place within the virtual network.
 Until relatively recently, combining serverless/PaaS offerings with traditional network access restrictions was complex, if not nearly impossible.

 I feel the story is changing.
 With the introduction of Azure Virtual Network service endpoints and private endpoints, it's becoming easier for enterprises to realize the benefits of serverless, while also complying with necessary virtual network access controls.

 This post will detail how I am able to configure an Azure Function to work with Azure resources using [private endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-overview).
 By using private endpoints, I ensure that the resources are accessible only via my virtual network.
+The Azure Function app will communicate with designated resources using a resource-specific private IP address (e.g. 10.100.0/24 address space).
 This gives me an additional level of network-based security and control.

-By using private endpoints, the Azure Function app will communicate with designated resources using a resource-specific private IP address (e.g. 10.0.0/24 address space).
-The example I'll show in this post uses private endpoints for Azure Storage and CosmosDB.

 The sample shown in this post, and [accompanying GitHub repository](https://github.com/mcollier/azure-functions-private-storage), discusses the following key concepts necessary to use private endpoints with Azure Functions: